Ankyytt/ProfessorMath/README.md

 * **Evaluator:** Executes AST nodes and returns results.
 * **REPL:** For command-line testing and debugging.
 * **GUI:** A JavaFX-powered visual playground for input and output.

 ---

-## 🎨 GUI Showcase

-*(Add screenshots or gifs here once available)*

-> GUI built using JavaFX with modern layout and interactive evaluation support.

----